Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 3. Explain how you can benefit the company

-When asked “why should we hire you?” many job seekers get caught up talking about themselves, instead of focusing on how they’ll be an asset to the company.
+When answering “why should we hire you,” many job seekers get caught up talking about themselves, instead of focusing on how they’ll be an asset to the company.

 Then, use specific and concrete examples from your previous experience to demonstrate how you’ve been able to achieve similar results in the past.